-The next issue concerns whether the workers' compensation exclusion in the state's insurance policy also bars the Appellee from underinsured motorist coverage in this case.
-The Appellant asserts that the insurance policy excludes coverage for any obligation that either the State of West Virginia or the Appellant "may" be held liable for under Workers' Compensation laws.
-Thus, the Appellant maintains that since the Appellee has already received workers' compensation benefits for past medical bills and time lost from work and currently has pending a workers' compensation claim for disability benefits, underinsured motorist coverage was excluded under the policy.
-The Appellee, however, argues that there is a sharp split among jurisdictions having underinsured motorists statutes as to whether the workers' compensation exclusion is valid.
-The Appellee maintains that the split centers upon the stated public policy of each respective jurisdiction's underinsured motorist statute.
-The Appellee contends that since stated public policy in West Virginia is to provide full compensation, not exceeding coverage limits, to an injured person for his or her damages not compensated by a negligent tortfeasor, the exclusion is void as against public policy.
+The next issue concerns whether the workers' compensation exclusion in the state's insurance policy also bars Appellee from underinsured motorist coverage in this case.
+Appellant asserts that the insurance policy excludes coverage for any obligation insurance management.
+The insurance may be at the limits, for the circumstances and subject to the terms and conditions that are determined by the political subdivision in its discretion. that either the State of West Virginia or Appellant "may" be held liable for under Workers' Compensation laws.
+Thus, Appellant maintains that since Appellee has already received workers' compensation benefits for past medical bills and time lost from work and currently has pending a workers' compensation claim for disability benefits, underinsured motorist coverage was excluded under the policy.
+Appellee, however, argues that there is a sharp split among jurisdictions having underinsured motorists statutes as to whether the workers' compensation exclusion is valid.
+Appellee maintains that the split centers upon the stated public policy of each respective jurisdiction's underinsured motorist statute.
+Appellee contends that since stated public policy in West Virginia is to provide full compensation, not exceeding coverage limits, to an injured person for his or her damages not compensated by a negligent tortfeasor, the exclusion is void as against public policy.
 See Youler, 183 W. Va. at 564, 396 S.E.2d at 745.
-Further, the Appellee asserts that the exclusion is analogous to a policy set off that is expressly prohibited by West Virginia Code § 33-6-31(b).
+Further, Appellee asserts that the exclusion is analogous to a policy set off that is expressly prohibited by West Virginia Code § 33-6-31(b).

 The express language of the state's policy provides that "[t]his insurance does not apply to . . . [a]ny obligation for which the "insured" or the "insured's" insurer may be held liable under workers' compensation, disability benefits or unemployment compensation law or any similar law."
-The Appellee argues that this language contravenes the following proviso of West Virginia Code § 33-6-31(b): "No sums payable as a result of underinsured motorists' coverage shall be reduced by payments made under the insured's policy or any other policy."
+Appellee argues that this language contravenes the following proviso of West Virginia Code § 33-6-31(b): "No sums payable as a result of underinsured motorists' coverage shall be reduced by payments made under the insured's policy or any other policy."
 Id.
-Relying on this Court's decision in Youler, the Appellee argues that the workers' compensation exclusion, in reality, is a set off against the underinsurance benefits that is void as against public policy.
+Relying on this Court's decision in Youler, Appellee argues that the workers' compensation exclusion, in reality, is a set off against the underinsurance benefits that is void as against public policy.
 See 183 W. Va. at 570, 396 S.E.2d at 751.